Shesha: Avatars

-Adisesha is believed to have taken 6 incarnations on earth.
+Shesha is believed to have taken six incarnations on earth.
 During the Satya Yuga, he came down in his original form to form a seat for Vishnu's avatar of Narasimha, who had incarnated to slay the impious Hiranyakashipu.

-During the Treta Yuga, Sesha took birth as Lakshmana, as Lord Vishnu's (as Rama) brother.
+During the Treta Yuga, Shesha took birth as Lakshmana, as Vishnu's (as Rama) brother.
 Lakshmana is a very prominent character in the Ramayana, along with Hanuman and Sita.
+His consort, Nagalakshmi was born as Urmila, the sister of Sita.

 During Dvapara Yuga, he is a stated to have incarnated as Balarama again as a brother to Vishnu (as Krishna).
 This is often disputed by the original line-ups of the Dasavatara, where Balarama is also considered to be an incarnation of Vishnu.
+His consort was born as Revati, the daughter of King Kakudmi.

-During the Kali Yuga, according to Sri Vaishnava tradition, he was born as Patanjali Maharishi, Ramanujacharya, and Manavala Mamunigal.
+During the Kali Yuga, according to Sri Vaishnava tradition, he was born as Patanjali, Ramanuja, and Manavala Mamunigal.
 He was not accompanied by God during the Kali Yuga.
 Instead, he incarnated alone to spread devotion among the people, being a peaceful incarnation.

-Sri Vaishnavism also states that Balarama is an incarnation of both Vishnu and Adishesha.
-In the Bhagavad Gita, in the middle of the battlefield Kurukshetra, Krishna, explaining his omnipresence, says: "Of Nāgas, I am Ananta" indicating the importance of Ananta Shesha.
+Sri Vaishnavism also states that Balarama is an incarnation of both Vishnu and Shesha.
+In the Bhagavad Gita, in the middle of the battlefield Kurukshetra, Krishna, explaining his omnipresence, says: "Of Nāgas, I am Ananta" indicating the importance of Shesha.

+Gaudiya Vaishnavism states that Shesha incarnated as Nityananda, a friend and associate of Chaitanya Mahaprabhu, who is described as an incarnation of Krishna.
+According to the texts and scriptures of the Gaudiya Sampradaya, the appearance of Nityananda Prabhu was very similar to Balarama (incarnation of Shesha).